Cusps of hyperbolic 4-manifolds and rational homology spheres: Constructing the 24-cell manifold

-Now, we notice that there exists an injective homomorphism $\psi$ from the group $\mathfrak{H}$ into the group $GL(4, \mathbb{F}_2)$ with image the group $H$ described in Table~\ref{tab:24-cell}.
-The interested reader can verify this fact by using the Sage worksheet on \href{https://github.com/sashakolpakov/24-cell-colouring}{\texttt{GitHub}}.
+Now, we notice that there exists an injective homomorphism $\psi$ from the group $\mathfrak{H}$ into the group $\mathrm{GL}(4, \mathbb{F}_2)$ with image the group $H$ described in Table~\ref{tab:24-cell}.
 This homomorphism can be obtained, for example, via